wildstang/2019_robot_software/README.md

 # `2018_fall_refactor`
 Based on a merge of core framework and previous years' code.
 This repo DOES NOT DEPEND on the `core_framework` repo.

+More documentation is available in the `[design_docs](./design_docs)` directory.
+You are encouraged to continue there after reading this document.

 ## Getting Started
-FYI Many of the files you'll need for these instructions are (also) available in [this big archive file](https://drive.google.com/file/d/1uvs3eQmzUT0qR6m5IIYKfawEX-y0o_qg/view?usp=sharing).
+FYI many of the files you'll need for these instructions are (also) available in [this big archive file](https://drive.google.com/file/d/1uvs3eQmzUT0qR6m5IIYKfawEX-y0o_qg/view?usp=sharing).

 ### Setting up required software
 -   Have Windows on your computer.
 If you do not have Windows you cannot run the driver station program, but you may be able to build and deploy code to the robot. *TODO: verify whether this is actually the case.* In any event, using a non-Windows operating system is not a recommended configuration.